Concept | Variables in Dataiku#

 Slide depicting the concept of variables for programmers and spreadsheet users.

-• Project variables for use anywhere in the project.
-We’ll focus on the “global” variety, but there are also project variables that remain “local” to the instance.
+Variables for use anywhere in a project.
+We’ll focus on the global variety, but there are also project variables that remain local to the instance.
 In other words, they are not exported when bundling the project.
 (Think of API credentials that you don’t want to share).

-• Scenario-level variables that are not persisted after the scenario ends.
+Variables that do not persist after a scenario ends.

 Slide depicting types of variables in Dataiku.